 Walking through the house, you notice almost uncanny normality such as pencil marks on the wall indicating the growth of Anne and her elder sister Margot.
 In Anne’s room, you get a glimpse of what she saw every day: posters on the wall, pictures of famous movie stars.

 The room is now empty, but two beds and a table crammed the space.
 Anne had to share this room with middle-aged Fritz Pfeffer.
 She did not get on with him and they often quarreled especially about the bedroom table.
 Anne wanted to sit there and write entries in her diary.

 Anne Frank’s Diary

-This illustration clearly shows that the House at the Prinsengracht 267, where the Frank family was in hiding consists of two parts.
+The scale model clearly shows that the house at the Prinsengracht 267, where the Frank family was in hiding consists of two parts.
 On the left Otto Frank’s office which overlooked the canal and the street.
 At the back is a second house known as the Achterhuis (achter meaning back and huis meaning house).
-The Frank family was hiding from the Nazis in the two top floors.
+The Frank family was hiding from the Nazis in the two top floors of the achterhuis.